hibadaoud/REAL-TIME-FLIGHT-DATA-KIBANA-Visualization/README.md

        `<your-jwt-token>` is stored in `response.json`

 ### Frontend Service
 The frontend service provides an intuitive and user-friendly web interface for the Real-Time Flight Visualization Dashboard.
-It enables users to interact with the application for tasks such as login, registration, and viewing real-time flight data via the embedded Kibana dashboard.
+It enables users to interact with the application for tasks such as login, Fro, and viewing real-time flight data via the embedded Kibana dashboard.
+**The Frontend service communicates with Backend services using API_URL="http://localhost:3000"**

 - **Steps to Launch the Backend**
     - Start `docker-compose.yml`:
         ```bash